Best Cloud Hosting Providers for Small Business 2026: 10 Options Ranked (No Fluff)

 8. Linode (Akamai Cloud) — Best Developer Cloud Compute with Enterprise Backing

-Linode was acquired by Akamai in 2022, and the integration has been mostly positive — enterprise-grade DDoS protection and Akamai's edge network are now accessible at Linode's traditionally developer-friendly prices.
-The platform has rebranded to "Akamai Cloud Computing" in various contexts, but the Linode product identity has largely stuck around.
-Old habits die hard, and honestly, "Linode" is just more fun to say.
+Akamai acquired Linode in 2022, and the integration has been largely positive — enterprise-grade DDoS protection and Akamai's edge network are now accessible at Linode's traditionally developer-friendly prices.
+The platform has rebranded to "Akamai Cloud Computing" in some contexts, but the Linode product identity has stuck around.
+Old habits die hard, plus "Linode" is just more fun to say anyway.

 Their $5/month Nanode instance (1 vCPU, 1GB RAM, 25GB SSD) is the cheapest credible cloud entry point in this entire list.
-For lean small businesses running simple applications or static sites, that starting price is genuinely meaningful.
+For lean small businesses running simple applications or static sites, that starting price genuinely matters.

 Key Features: